propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.72 - 2020-10-27 =
+* Added ability to add Cc/Bcc email addresses when sending matches
+* Corrected marker anchoring on property details map when using the Map Search add on and a custom icon has been uploaded
+* Prevent notes from getting added multiple times by disabling the 'Add Note' form whilst one is getting submitted
+* Run commercial rent frequency through translation function so they can be translated/substituted
+* Added new filter 'propertyhive_always_show_applicant_relationship_name' to allow applicant relationship name field to be shown all the time, not only when multiple relationships exist
+* Added new filters 'propertyhive_currency_symbol' and 'propertyhive_currency_prefix' so currency symbol and prefix can be overwritten
+* jQuery migrate tweaks to support later jQuery version

 = 1.4.71 =
 * Added ability to pin notes so they stick to the top